DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 The React Chart supports the following plugin types:

 - **Animation plugins**
-Animate all chart series.
+animate all chart series.

 - **Interactivity plugins**
-Provide interaction with user - hover, selection, click.
+provide interaction with user - hover, selection, click.

 - **Data processing plugins**
- Transform data passed to the Chart component.
+transform data passed to the Chart component.

  - **UI plugins**
- Use the provided data to render UI elements.
+use the provided data to render UI elements.

 ## Animation Plugins